amqp-node/amqplib/README.md

  * [Examples from RabbitMQ tutorials][tutes]

-A library for making AMQP 0-9-1 clients for Node.JS, and an AMQP 0-9-1 client for Node.JS v0.8-0.12, v4-v9, and the intervening io.js
+A library for making AMQP 0-9-1 clients for Node.JS, and an AMQP 0-9-1 client for Node.JS v4-v10 releases.
-releases.

 This library does not implement [AMQP 1.0](https://github.com/squaremo/amqp.node/issues/63) or [AMQP